lambdaq/gnsq_mp/README.md

 NSQ with multi process Gevent.

+[NSQ](https://nsq.io) is a distrbuted message queue.

+[gnsq]((https://github.com/wtolson/gnsq/)) is a [Gevent](http://www.gevent.org/) powered NSQ library written in pure Python with fast asyncronous operations

-Due the limitations of GIL in CPython, event with Gevent, [`gnsq`](https://github.com/wtolson/gnsq/) can not handle high-volumn message.
+Due the limitations of GIL in CPython, even with Gevent, `gnsq` can not handle high-volumn message with many topics and nsqd hosts.
+It's easy to hit 100% CPU usage for one core.

-If we spawn multi consumer process for each topic, as the process number grows, so does the TCP connection established to each nsqd host.
+If we add number of consumer nodes for each topic, as the process number grows, so does the TCP connection established to each nsqd host.
+It's easy to hit tens of thousands of connections which adds a non-neglectable amount of coroutine context switch cost.

-This `gnsq_mp` project implements a multiprocess mode:
+This `gnsq_mp` project implements a new multiprocess mode:

- - the `NsqMPController` process polls and spawns sub-process for individuale nsqd connections
+ - the `NsqMPController` process polls [lookupd](nsq.io/components/nsqlookupd.html) and spawns sub-process for each individuale nsqd connections.
  - the `NsqProcessWorker` sub-process connects to a single nsqd host and consumes message
  - sub-process are health-checked and automatically restarted if exits unexpectedly
  - sub-process will exit if became a orphan
  - sub-processes are by default set CPU affilinty with only 1 processor core.

-# Usage:
+# Usage

 First of all, create your `worker.py` like this: